 - Select the + button to view more details about unapplied credits.

-- Select the credits that you want to apply on a particular invoice
+- Select the credits that you want to apply to a particular invoice

 - Click on Save and Close.

-The Same procedure can be followed for creating and applying for unapplied payments, credit memos, and deposits.
+The same procedure can be followed for creating and applying for unapplied payments, credit memos, and deposits.
 Deferring the application of these memos onto invoices provides granular control to users.
 Still, it can also result in inaccuracies that may make you pay through the nose.
+Thus either follow the steps knowing what you are up to or contact QuickBooks Consultant.